subsevenx/jekyll-subseven.io/README.md

 * Tags/Archive explorer page in Liquid.
 * Self-updating sitemap.
 Respects indexability.
 * Full NetlifyCMS integration
     - "SEO" management via CMS, ala Yoast (but without charging you hundreds a year for fancy meta tags).
 Including: OpenGraph, Meta Tags, Indexability.
+A lot of fallbacks if you don't want to bother with it.
     - Edit all the **content** from the CMS.
 No need too update via FrontMatter.
 * Repeatable content loops for consistent structure.
 * Navigation menu with active selection, menu items,  (Powered by Bootstrap).